lutfullah2011/Embedded-Bootcamp-Project/README.md

 ************* THIS PROJECT CREATED FOR THIS BOOTCAMP **************

-This Embedded Bootcamp has given by AYKUT TAŞDELEN and last about 45 hour of online education.
+This Embedded Bootcamp has given by AYKUT TAŞDELEN and lasted about 45 hours of online education.
 (24.10 - 18.11 / 2022)

 Here is the bootcamp info link: https://www.techcareer.net/bootcamp/embedded-bootcamp Here is the linkedin profile for AYKUT TAŞDELEN: https://www.linkedin.com/in/aykuttasdelen/

 --------------------------------------------------------------------------------